purplesyringa/site/blog/recovering-garbled-bitcoin-addresses/index.md

 sys 0m0,012s
 ```

 Wow!
-Not bad.
-And perf says hashing now takes 70% of the time. ...Can we hash even faster?
+Not bad. perf says hashing now takes 70% of the time.
+Can we hash even faster?

 ### Eighth attempt

 Well, sort of.
 These are quite a few scalar operations in our hashing code.
-We're loading inputs from memory to vector registers, and then dumping outputs from vector registers, all without vectorization.
+We're loading inputs from memory to vector registers and then dumping outputs from vector registers, all without vectorization.

-First, we're doing that even between the two rounds of SHA-256 used when computing checksum.
-We dump the data after the first round, and then load the very same data before the second round.
-We can just keep using the same vector registers:
+First, we're doing that even between the two rounds of SHA-256 used when computing the checksum.
+We dump the data after the first round and then load the very same data before the second round.
+We can keep using the same vector registers:

 ```rust
 fn sha256_adapt_iterated(h: [u32x8; 8]) -> [u32x8; 16] {